-Figure 18: Specialty Roof Deck-Vented Roof
+Figure 17: Specialty Roof Deck-Vented Roof

-Nails
+For vertical runs greater than 25 feet, contact a building envelope specialist for adequate ventilation requirements.

-If the Certi-label shakes or shingles are nailed directly through rigid insulation, a number of problems may be encountered.
-For instance, the longer nails have thicker shanks which tend to split the Certi-label shakes or shingles.

-Product movement may cause a reduction in insulation efficiency.
+- Cedar needs to breathe.
+If spray foam or foam boards are required to be applied to the bottom of the solid plywood sheathing (not spaced sheathing), it is strongly recommended to consult a building envelope specialist for potential issues of condensation and ultimate biodegradation of the solid plywood sheathing. - For direct to deck application, consider using Certi-Last® products and also refer to high humidity details in this manual. - Nails: If the Certi-label[®] shakes or shingles are nailed directly through rigid insulation, a number of problems may be encountered.
+For instance, the longer nails have thicker shanks which tend to split the Certi-label[®] shakes or shingles. - Product movement may cause a reduction in insulation efficiency.
 For this reason, the use of strapping or a false plywood deck is again recommended.

+SPECIALTY ROOF DECK DETAILS